RoadWing Shock Installation Instructions

 A RoadWing Shock is a Honda Goldwing GL1800 mono shock that has been modified and converted to fit on a Yamaha Road Star.
 This replacement to the stock shock adds to the weight capacity of the Road Star.
 In addition, the preload can be adjusted to increase the weight capacity.
 The shock also provides better stability, especially in the corners.

 It took me about three – four hours to install my shock.
-I took my time.
+I took my time and made a trip to the store at least once.
 I did not remove the rear wheel.
 I installed it by myself, but it would have been easier, at times if I had a helper.

 It would be a good idea to read through the entire instructions prior to beginning this upgrade so that you are familiar with all that it entails, so you will not be met by any surprises.
 I actually typed up most of these directions before I even started the replacement.
 This made it much easier to do the upgrade.